 Question 98·Medium·Command of Evidence

-The following passage is from a contemporary memoir in which the author describes moving from a large city to a rural town.
+The following sentences are from a contemporary memoir in which the author describes moving from a large city to a rural town.

 At one point in the memoir, the author asserts that “life in the village depends on a quiet web of mutual care.”

-Which sentence from the passage most effectively supports the author’s assertion?
+Which sentence most effectively supports the author’s assertion?

 Hints